perak/human2machine/README.md

 Syntax
 ------

-1. It's important to **finish each sentence with dot**.
+1. It's important to **finish each sentence with a dot**.
 Newlines are not important and are ignored by parser.
 2. To define a list you can say `4 pages` or `four pages`.
 After type name you can list element names after colon and separate items with comma: `three fields: name, address and e-mail`.
 If element names are not listed, they will be automatically named as type + item_index ("field0", "field1", "field2").
 Exception is page names: "page0" will be named "home" and other pages: "page1", "page2"...
 3. To add component or text into page, say `in page_name page` (word between `in` and `page` is interpreted as page name).
 If you make a typo and page name is unknown - complete sentence is ignored.
 4. To define collection fields say `in collection_name collection` (word between `in` and `collection` is interpreted as collection name).
 If you make a typo and collection name is unknown - complete sentence is ignored.